openthread/ot-docs/site/en/reference/cli/contribute.md

 This situation can be addressed by enclosing line breaks with an HTML comment tag, as shown in two different examples below.

-The first example is the `dns resolve` command that can take up to six parameters.
+The first example is the `dns resolve` command, which can take up to six parameters.
 To correctly render the syntax using Doxygen while still passing the `make pretty` check, the parameters must be split across three lines in the source: